mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Evolution

-A member of a MLS group advances the key schedule to provide forward secrecy and post-compromise security by providing the group with fresh key material to be added into the group's shared secret.
+A member of an MLS group advances the key schedule to provide forward secrecy and post-compromise security by providing the group with fresh key material to be added into the group's shared secret.
 To do so, one member of the group generates fresh key